infinispan-demos/custom-datagrid-openshift/create-cache-permanent/README.md

   ```

 ## Looking at the Sample Code
-As demonstrated in the preceding steps, the sample application shows how to create permanent cache instances with the Data Grid service.
-You can create your own applications to do this too.
+As demonstrated in the preceding steps, the sample application creates permanent cache instances with the Data Grid service.

 The first step is to instantiate `RemoteCacheManager` to connect to the Data Grid service.

-When you call `mvn fabric8:run -Pcreate-cache` the application generates a random cache name and creates the cache using `RemoteCacheManager` as follows:
+The sample application calls the `createCache` method to create a cache using a specified configuration, as follows:

 ```java
 RemoteCacheManager remoteCacheManager = ...